 Get a Part-time Job

 Wise college students will save some of these extra earnings and invest some part.
-Also, you nay consider summer jobs and even internship jobs all these jobs to boost your finances and avoid unnecessary debt on your credit card.
+Also, you may consider summer jobs and even internship jobs all jobs to boost your finances and avoid unnecessary debt on your credit card.

 Start Investment

 Investing as a college student is an early financial habit that will build up your interest.
-And this may help you in investing less money toward retirement goals if you start at an early age.
+This may help you in investing less money toward retirement goals if you start at an early age.